plaetzchen79/ngx-printer-demo/projects/ngx-printer/README.md

 ```

 ## Event of print window
-If you want to check whether the print window is open or not subscribe to observable
+If you want to check whether the print window is open or not you can subscribe to observable
 *$printWindowOpen*

 ```javascript